Ms. Inglish has 30 years experience in medicine, psychology, STEM instruction, history, and aerospace education for USAF Civil Air Patrol.

 Major Mining Disasters Occur Globally

-A recent comment from Murray were words to the effect that rescue workers searching for the lost miners will dig a sixth borehole into the "evil mountain."
+A recent comment from Murray was words to the effect that rescue workers searching for the lost miners will dig a sixth borehole into the "evil mountain."

-November 2005.
-169 workers are killed in a gas explosion at the state-owned Dongfeng coal mine.
+- November 2005.
+169 workers were killed in a gas explosion at the state-owned Dongfeng coal mine.

 "BlackFlowers" - Lynn Miles